-The player who first reaches the 500 points wins 2 Player Spades.
+The player who first reaches the 500 points that is highest number of tricks wins 2 Player Spades.

 That was it all about 2 Players Spades.
-I hope you have all found the article of use and could easily understand how to play the game along with 2 player spades rules.
+I hope you have all found the article of use and could easily understand how to play the game along with the game rules.

-In case you have any questions about 2 player spades, feel free to shoot in the comment section below.
+In case you have any questions about this traditional game, feel free to shoot in the comment section below.
 We will get back to you as soon as possible.